Israel and the Occupied Palestinian Territory

 BACKGROUND:

-On 7 October Hamas and other Palestinian armed groups launched a deadly assault into Israel.
-Militants attacked civilian areas and perpetrated flagrant violations of international law, including capturing and forcibly taking hundreds of civilians as hostages.
-At least 1,200 Israelis were killed and over 5,400 injured, including many children.
-Hamas and other armed groups also continuously fired indiscriminate rockets toward Israel.
+During their assault on 7 October 2023, Hamas and other Palestinian armed groups attacked civilian areas in Israel and perpetrated flagrant violations of international law, including capturing and forcibly taking hundreds of civilians as hostages.
+At least 1,200 Israelis were killed and over 5,400 injured.
+The CoI found that members of Hamas and other Palestinian armed groups committed war crimes, including deliberately killing, injuring and mistreating civilians and taking hostages.
+The CoI identified patterns indicative of sexual violence, including sexual desecration of corpses and using women and women’s bodies as “victory trophies.”

 RECENT DEVELOPMENTS: